By Marcin Wojtyczka

 - Unless you have a strong inner forestay, you probably don’t have much time here.
 Warn your crew that the mast will probably come down

-- Cast off all sheets to luff the sails and alter course downwind to reduce the load on the forestay
+- Alter course downwind to reduce the load on the forestay

 - If the forestay failed at the base, you can try to reconnect